 While we monitor your decline rates and will notify you if we see anything unusual, you can also proactively keep an eye on these rates.
 You can do this by first running an advanced search for all declined transactions, and then analyzing the results.

 - Log into the Control Panel

-- Under Status, check the box next to Processor Declined
+- Under Status, leave only the box next to Processor Declined checked

 - Adjust the date range as needed